That will bring you to the Duraflex engine controls.

 Developmnent versions of the Duraflex system

-In development versions some of the engine control was external, in a spooler application.
+In development versions some of the engine control was external, in the spooler application.

 We don't consider it a general user interface.
 Most, if not all, the controls are available in the DFE itself.
 However, you may find this useful in some cases.